alexfandomers/login-form-validation/README.md

 # login-form-validation
-Login Form Validation in HTML CSS &amp; JavaScript orm Validation in HTML means to check that the user’s entered credential – Email, Username, Password is valid and correct or not.
+Login Form Validation in HTML CSS &amp; JavaScript form Validation in HTML means to check that the user’s entered credential – Email, Username, Password is valid and correct or not.
 User will not get access to the restricted page until he/she entered a valid email and password.
 And, Shake Effect in this Login Form means when the user clicks on the login button without entering their email and password then the input boxes shake to inform the user that these fields can’t be blank.